 a collection of pages describing life in Royal Navy in the late eighteenth and early nineteenth centuryThe original map and a description of the historical battle is here.

 The scenario was designed using a similar map from "Nelson, The Commander" by Geoffrey Bennett, 1972.
 I believe some liberty's were taken with the order of ships in the original van, which became the rear division when the Combined Fleet reversed direction prior to the battle.
 I have made some adjustments to the map to allow for the actual location of our ships in our What If scenario, which begins a little later in time than the original map, as the Combined Fleet has had a bit more time to gather itself into a line of battle.
 By the time the British fleet approached the Combined Fleet, cohesive battle lines had been formed in both the lead and lagging divisions.
 The Northern Reinforcement, the Mediterranean Breakout and the Ghost Fleet all entered the table in line of battle.
 A number of frigates were present on both sides.
 They are shown on the original map, but in our re-fight, the frigates all withdrew before the battle, off table to the East and West respectively, so I removed them from the map below showing our starting positions.
 More or less.
-Unfortunately, I forgot my cameras the first day, so there are no photos.
-In the absence of photography, I spent a lot of time with Paint working on this map.
+Unfortunately, I forgot my cameras the first day,

 You can see the Africa, British 64, at the head of the Combined Fleet.
 Captained by Henry Digby, Africa had become separated from Nelson's column during the night.
 Liberally interpreting his orders to rejoin Nelson, Digby sailed down the line of battle toward Nelson's Victory at the head of the windward British column, exchanging broadsides with a number of French and Spanish ships.
 In our refight, he didn't quite make it to Nelson, striking his flag due to hull damage about two turns short....